gradylynn/pqd-detection-cnn/README.md

 - R.Igual, C.Medrano, F.J.Arcega, G.Mantescu, "Integral mathematical model of power quality disturbances"

 The pqmodel.m was found [here](https://data.mendeley.com/datasets/6kmkk9bjdx/1) and is used to simulate different classes of power quality disturbances used for training our model.

+## Data Generation
+We use simulated data to train our CNN.
+We follow the parameters for data gereration outlined by R. Igual in "Integral mathematical model of power quality disturbances".
+This paper outlines parameters for generating samples of normal sine waves along with abnormal sine waves and provides a matlab script under the GNU General Public License that we use to generate wave-sample data.

+## CNN Design
+We implement a CNN structure using tensorflow.keras in python.